Ah, Great Lent. That multi-week period of time where every orthodox child develops a love-hate relationship with peanut butter and jelly sandwiches.

 So what exactly is Great Lent?
 If you are not Eastern Orthodox Christian, you may be more familiar with it from Catholicism.
 This is the six week period that leads up to the remembrance of the Crucifixion and (more importantly) the Resurrection of Christ.
 You may know it as “Easter”, but we call it “Pascha” which is the word for Passover.

 During the Lenten period, Orthodox Christians fast from certain kinds of food.
 The idea is to make personal sacrifices that remind us of the sacrifice Christ made.
-The idea is to also have a “bloodless fast” since Christ already shed his own blood for us.
+In this case we aim for a “bloodless fast” since Christ already shed his own blood for us.
 So that means any food that has blood, or any food associated with an organism that has blood, is supposed to be removed from the diet during this time.
 At least as much as possible.

 Most importantly, though, is the goal to use this time of sacrifice to reflect on our own lives and behaviors.
 Are we trying to be the best people we can be?
 Really, I think this is the hardest part.
 It’s easy to change our diets for a few weeks.
 It’s not so easy to change ourselves.